Thomas J. Campanella

 - Campanella, Thomas J. The Concrete Dragon: China's Urban Revolution and What It Means for the World.
 New York, NY: Princeton Architectural Press, 2012.

 - Campanella, Thomas J. Republic of Shade: New England and the American Elm.
-Yale University Press, 2003.
+New Haven: Yale University Press, 2003.

 - Campanella, Thomas J. Cities from the Sky: An Aerial Portrait of America.
 New York: Princeton Architectural Press, 2001.